 The Faculty of Arts offers three enrolment options for students entering the first year of the Bachelor of Arts degree program at UBC:

-Arts One is an 18-credit interdisciplinary, team-taught cohort program, taken across both terms of the Winter Session.
-This program engages students in academic discussion through the analysis of classic and critical texts from within the literature of the humanities and social sciences.
-Students take up these discussions in a series of essays, writing 12 essays over the two semesters.
+Arts One is an 18-credit interdisciplinary, team-taught cohort course, taken across both terms of the Winter Session.
+This program engages students in academic discussion through the analysis of classic and critical texts from within the literature of the humanities and social sciences, and from a variety of historical periods and cultural traditions.
+Students take up these discussions in lectures, seminars, tutorials and a series of essays, writing 12 essays over the two semesters.